 Therefore, the problem we are facing is this: from April 6th 2020 contractors in the private sector will have decisions over their IR35 status taken out of their hands and placed in those of the client.From April 6th 2020 contractors in the private sector will have decisions over their own #IR35 status taken out of their hands and placed in those of the client.
 Click To Tweet

-It’s true that many Personal Services Companies are nothing more than disguised employment; sham corporations for tax avoidance, but genuine businesses are going to suffer.
+It’s true that many Personal Services Companies are nothing more than disguised employment; sham corporations for tax avoidance,.
+But genuine businesses are going to suffer too.

 There’s untold jiggery-pokery in the world of tax accounting, and much of it is legal (hello, David Cameron!) but it seems HMRC just hates the idea that money in the coffers is pathetically rattling when it could be neatly folded in thick wads.